nemanjaASE/NeSy/README.md

 └── README.md           # Main project overview
 ```

+## 🔬 Limitations

+- Knowledge graph coverage is bounded by DOID and SYMP ontology versions — rare or newly described diseases may be absent
+- The system performs inference, not diagnosis — results represent probabilistic candidates, not clinical conclusions
+- Multilingual support depends on `intfloat/multilingual-e5-large` — performance may vary across languages
+- IC weights are computed at preparation time; updating ontologies requires re-running the enrichment pipeline

 # 🚀 Getting Started

 To get the system up and running, follow these modules in order: